trebeljahr/trebeljahr.com/_drafts/the-problem-at-the-heart-of-capitalism.md

 Our brains are prediction machines, neural networks firing in response to stimuli from the world (let's call stimuli from world simply input).

 They not only respond directly and immediately but also adapt and change their structure.
-Brains literally rewire in response to inputs.
+Brains rewire in response to inputs.
 So the same input presented to our brains twice, doesn't necessarily produce the same output, because the first time it arrived it might have changed the brain a little bit.
 This is the basis of all learning.

 We are always trying to capture spatial and temporal patterns.
 Those patterns are useful, because us human reproduction machines can then exploit those patterns to find ways to sustain and reproduce ourselves.